 0a-0b.
-The UE supporting the PEMC and PEGC functionality registered to 5GC before PIN creation.
-The PEMC may interact with the PIN AF over the user plane based PIN specific application mechanism and procedure which are transparent to 3GPP and out of the scope, for example the PIN AF may get a message informing that PEMC is connected and available.
+The UE supporting the PEMCF and PEGCF registered to 5GC before PIN creation.
+The PEMCF may interact with the PIN AF over the user plane based PIN specific application mechanism and procedure which are transparent to 3GPP and out of the scope, for example the PIN AF may get a message informing that PEMCF is connected and available.

-1a-1b: AF can send a PIN setup request to P-NF via NEF to create the PIN network within the 5GC, and the request contains the chosen PEMC information.
+1a-1b: AF can send a PIN setup request to P-NF via NEF to create the PIN network within the 5GC, and the request contains the chosen PEMCF information.

-2. When P-NF receives the request, it needs to send a request to get the chosen PEMC data in order to check whether the UE supporting PEMC functionality.
-As defined before, the PEMC functionality-supported UE is allowed to be PEMC.
+2. When P-NF receives the request, it needs to send a request to get the chosen PEMC data in order to check whether the UE supporting PEMCF.
+As defined before, the PEMCF supported UE is allowed to be PEMC.

-3a-3c: After that P-NF receives the confirm from the UDM, it creates a PIN network generating the PIN ID associated to the PEMC ID requested from the AF.
+3a-3c: After that P-NF receives the confirm from the UDM, it creates a PIN network and generates the PIN ID if the PIN ID is not requested from the AF.
 The response is sent to the requestor accordingly.

-Editor's note: How the PIN ID is generated is FFS.

-4a-4b: The P-NF send the indication of creation of PIN network to the PEMC which the PIN ID.
+4a-4b: The P-NF sends the indication of creation of PIN network to the PEMC with the PIN ID.

-5: The PMEC can discover the presence of the PEGC via Prose Discovery mechanism and they establishes a Prose Direct communication.

-Editor's note: Whether the PEMC and PEGC are connected via WLAN or BT and how the discovery and connection is performed is FFS.
+5: The PEMCF can discover the presence of the PEGCF via Prose Discovery mechanism and they establish a Prose Direct communication as transport layer.
+In case of connection between the PEGCF and PEMCF is via WLAN or BT and how the discovery and the transport layer set up is out of the 3GPP scope.
+After the establishment of transport layer the PEGCF send the PIN Join request message to the PEMCF with the PIN ID and PEGC ID.

-6a-6b: The PEMC sends a rested to authentication and authorisation of enabling the PEGC for the PIN via NAS to the P-NF indicating the identity of the PEGC and the PIN ID, and the PEGC ID can be a PEGC SUPI.
+6a-6b: The PEMCF sends a requests to authentication and authorisation for enabling the PEGCF for the PIN via NAS to the P-NF indicating the identity of the PEGC, the PIN ID, and the PEGC ID.

-NOTE: The PEMC can send a request to create PEGC before connection setup between PEMC and PEGC.
-PEMC may require a authentication of PEGC with the request.
+NOTE: The PEMCF can send a request to create PEGCF before connection setup between PEMCF and PEGCF.
+PEMCF may require a authentication of PEGC with the request.

-7: The P-NF needs to send a request to get the UE data in order to check whether the UE supporting PEMC functionality.
+7: The P-NF needs to send a request to get the UE data in order to check whether the UE supporting PEGCF.

 8: After the P-NF receives the confirm from UDM, the P-NF update the PIN context adding the PEGC ID to the PIN network.